Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 How to Portray the Grim Reaper in a Tattoo

 The Grim Reaper tattoo is an old school tattoo design that has been around for a number of years.
 There are a variety of different ways that the Grim Reaper can be portrayed as a tattoo:

-- He can be shown holding his scythe in a variety of ways, such as in front of his body or over his shoulder.
+- Most portray the Reaper in a long black robe with his famous long scythe.
+He can be shown holding his scythe in a variety of ways, such as in front of his body or over his shoulder.

 - Due to the length of the robe, only certain parts of the Reaper are usually shown.

 - Skeleton hands are usually seen holding the long scythe.